Game Audio: Video Game Sound Design

 Emulate real-life sounds

-To express how important game audio truly is, think back to the earliest video games like Pong or something a bit more recent, such as Tetris.
-Though these games don’t have storylines, characters, or anything of the sort, they still incorporate distinctive sound effects or music that have become synonymous with the game title.
+To express how important game audio truly is, think back to the early video games like Pong or Tetris.
+Though these games didn’t have story lines, characters, or anything of the sort, they still incorporated distinctive sound effects and music that have become synonymous with the game title.

 Sound effects (both within the game and from the player)

-Clearly, game audio requires in-depth developing to achieve optimal sound that both immerses players and provides an interactive experience.
-From its earliest stages to the final product, a video game’s sound design is one of the most important factors, alongside the actual visuals and gameplay.
+Clearly, game audio requires in-depth planning and developing to achieve optimal sound that both immerses players and provides an interactive experience.
+From its earliest stages to the final product, a video game’s sound design is one of the most important factors, alongside the visuals and gameplay.